 - (1) The Employer may contact employees by text message instead of by phone as per a, b, c, d and e below.
-Employees without text options, shall be called as per article 30.08 at the phone number provided, or shall consent to the text-to-landline option.
-Where the Employer uses group texting it shall be done in a manner that ensures confidentiality of employee information. - a) Where a vacancy is known less than 2 hours in advance, the casual employees shall have 5 minutes to respond to the shift(s) shall be awarded to the senior employee who responds confirming they will take the shifts or block of shifts within the time limit. - b) Where a vacancy is more than 2 hours, but less than 4 hours in advance, the casual employees shall have 10 minutes to respond and the shift(s) shall be awarded to the senior employee who responds confirming they will take the shifts or block of shifts within the time limit. - c) Where a vacancy is known more than 4 hours, but less than 24 hours in advance, the employees shall have 30 minutes to respond and the shift(s) shall be awarded to the senior
+Employees without text options, shall be called as per Article 30.08 at the phone number provided, or shall consent to the text-to-landline option.
+Where the Employer uses group texting it shall be done in a manner that ensures confidentiality of employee information. - a) Where a vacancy is known less than 2 hours in advance, the casual employees shall have 7 minutes to respond to the shift(s) shall be awarded to the senior employee who responds confirming they will take the shifts or block of shifts within the time limit. - b) Where a vacancy is more than 2 hours, but less than 4 hours in advance, the casual employees shall have 15 minutes to respond and the shift(s) shall be awarded to the senior employee who responds confirming they will take the shifts or block of shifts within the time limit. - c) Where a vacancy is known more than 4 hours, but less than 24 hours in advance, the employees shall have 30 minutes to respond and the shift(s) shall be awarded to the senior employee who responds confirming they will take the shifts

-- employee who responds confirming they will take the shifts or block of shifts within the time limit. - d) Where a vacancy is known more than 24 hours, but less than 72 hours in advance, the employees shall have 2 hours to respond and the shift(s) shall be awarded to the senior employee who responds confirming they will take the shifts or block of shifts within the time limit. - e) Where a vacancy is known more than 72 hours in advance, the casual employees shall have 24 hours to respond and the shift(s) shall be awarded to the senior employee who responds confirming they will take the shifts or block of shifts within the time limit.
+- or block of shifts within the time limit. - d) Where a vacancy is known more than 72 hours in advance, the casual employees shall have 24 hours to respond and the shift(s) shall be awarded to the senior employee who responds confirming they will take the shifts or block of shifts within the time limit.

 a) b) c) d) e)

 Vacancy Less than Greater More More More

 known in 2 hours than 2 than 4 than 24 than 72

 advance: hours but hours but hours but hours

 less than less than less than

 4 hours 24 hours 72 hours

-Response time: 5 mins 10 mins 30 mins 2 hours 24 hours
+Response time: 7 mins 15 mins 30 mins 2 hours 24 hours

 - (2) Where a block of shifts remains unfilled after exhausting the registry, the block may be broken up and the casual employees shall be called/contacted again in order of seniority. - (3) All text messages shall also be retained/recorded as part of the call records or log book.
 In the event of a dispute, the Union shall have reasonable access to the log book/contact information (including texts) and shall be entitled to make copies.
-Any phone calls made shall be recorded in the log book, as per article 30.08. - (4) A casual employee who accepts an assignment shall be deemed to have the same obligation to fulfil the assignment as a regular employee. - (5) All electronic communications regarding relief work shall include the following in the message: - a) Current date and time of text;

-- b) Details of relief work being offered, including date, shift, position, location and shift times; - c) Appropriate response time (see point 1 a, b, c, d, and e above); - d) Phone number for employees to respond to; - e) The following statements:
+Any phone calls made shall be recorded in the log book, as per Article 30.08. - (4) A casual employee who accepts an assignment shall be deemed to have the same obligation to fulfil the assignment as a regular employee. - (5) All electronic communications regarding relief work shall include the following in the message: - a) Current date and time of text; - b) Details of relief work being offered, including date, shift, position, location and shift times; - c) Appropriate response time (see point 1 a, b, c, d, and e above); - d) Phone number for employees to respond to; - e) The following statements:

 "Employer must confirm with successful applicant.
 Successful applicant must re-confirm with Employer."